usodny-del/Job-Extractor-Extraktor-prace-/README.md

 Python isn't my primary language.

-LLM is being used as a wrapper.
+LLM is being used as a helper.

+Ai allowed.